Viability and Arbitrage under Knightian Uncertainty: Introduction

+We take these insights as a motivation to reconsider the foundations of arbitrage pricing and its relation to economic equilibrium without imposing a priori a probability space framework.
+We show that the basic relations between economic equilibrium (viability), absence of arbitrage, and suitable pricing functionals can be proved with ease by merely assuming a common order with respect to which preferences are monotone\footnote{An obvious and intuitive example of an order that we have in mind here is the pointwise order, i.e. when agents will prefer a contingent consumption plan over their endowment if the new plan pays off more in every state of the world.
+Preferences over monetary outcomes are naturally assumed to be monotone with respect to this basic order.}.
+Using this approach we achieve a unifying theory that covers classical models of risk as well as new models of ambiguity.

-Our main result shows that the absence of arbitrage and the (properly defined) economic viability of the model are equivalent.
+We first show that the absence of arbitrage and the (properly defined) economic viability of the model are equivalent.
 In equilibrium, there are no arbitrage opportunities; conversely, for arbitrage--free asset pricing models, it is possible to construct a heterogeneous agent economy such that the asset prices are equilibrium prices of that economy.